engageLively/galyleo-examples/tutorials/create-view/README.md

 ![View Selection](images/selection.png)

 Select the "country" and "count" columns, and select the "YearFilter" slider widget, then "Update View".
-The View now has two columns -- country and count -- and will show the data for the year selec
+The View now has two columns -- country and count -- and will show the data for the year selected by the YearFilter widget.